 Skills our clients commonly work on include:

 OT takes place most commonly on a weekly schedule.
 Sessions integrate therapeutic activities to help clients reach their goals while developing age-appropriate skills.
-We do offer OT on a virtual basis if appropriate for a client's program.
+We do offer OT for kids on a virtual basis if appropriate for their program.

 Occasionally OT collaborates with applied behavior analysis (ABA) therapists or speech-language pathology (SLP) to deliver unique programs that can pinpoint behavior versus sensory issues and help a struggling child adapt more quickly.

-We guide caregivers and children through issues such as sleep, picky eater, sensory processing, adaptive equipment, ergonomics, home modifications, and more.
+We guide caregivers and children through issues such as sleep, picky eating, sensory processing, adaptive equipment, ergonomics, home modifications, and more.